Yet another wayward archipelago

-So, the Wadden Sea area is of origin 10% Saxon, 10% Jutish, and 80% Frisian.
+So, the Wadden Sea area is of origin 10 percent Saxon, 10 percent Jutish, and 80 percent Frisian.
 We are still double checking the LancewadPlan policy documents to discover the words Ditmarsian, Frisian or Jutish.
 We clearly missed it while reading, but it must be in it somewhere.
 It simply must.
 Like many subsidized European policy initiatives, LancewadPlan washed out in oblivion too, after 2007.
 Can you imagine a FrisiawadPlan, with this common history in mind?

 Note 1 – The twenty-eight inhabited islands of the Wadden Sea are: Wieringen, Texel, Vlieland, Terschelling, Ameland, Schiermonnikoog, Borkum, Juist, Norderney, Baltrum, Langeoog, Spiekeroog, Wangerooge, Neuwerk, Pellworm, Nordstrand, Halligen Hooge, Hallig Langeness, Hallig Oland, Hallig Gröde, Halig Nordstrandischmoor, Hamburger Hallig, Amrum, Föhr, Sylt, Rømø, Mandø, and Fanø.

 The twenty-four uninhabited islands are: Rif, Engelsmanplaat, Simonszand, Zuiderduintjes, Richel, Griend, Noorderhaaks or Razende Bol, Rottumerplaat, Rottumeroog, Lütje Hörn, Kachelotplate, Memmert, Minsener-Oldoog, Alte Mellum, Großer Knechtsand, Nigehörn, Scharhörn, Trischen, Hallig Habel, Hallig Süderoog, Hallig Südfall, Hallig Norderoog, Langli, and Koresand.
 See the map for the locations of the uninhabited islands.

 Note 3 – The suffix –each, –ø, –oog, and –ooge all mean island (check also our post 10 words to travel 1,500 years and miles acros the Frisian shores).
 See map for the uninhabited islands.
-There is an –oog which is located just outside the Wadden Sea, namely Callantsoog.
-It is located in the north of province Noord Holland.
+There's an –oog which is located just outside the Wadden Sea, namely Callantsoog.
+It's located in the north of province Noord Holland.
 And yes, it was once an island and part of Frisia too.
 The word hallig might be related with the Old English halh, which meant ‘elevated ground surrounded by low-laying marsh’.
 In the sixteenth century the tidal marshlands were called Halgenland.